AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 :Exercise 2.1:
  - Define above mentioned ``ping ...`` command as an alias (you name it, literally) in *.bashrc* once you verify it works.
 Then ``source .bashrc`` and try the new alias.
+ - Pick up */scratch/scip/BASH/windows.txt* file and convert it to UNIX format using ``tr`` and redirects only.
+Tip: remind first session examples.
+ - Find all the files in your $HOME that are readable or writable by everyone
+ - (*) Using find, duplicate current directory tree (to some other dir, only tree, no content)
  - (*) Join find and grep power and find all the files in /usr/{bin,sbin} that have '#!/bin/bash' in it

-:Exercise 2.2:
+:Exercise 2.2: Triton specific
- - Find all the files in your $HOME that are readable or writable by everyone
  - On Triton find (lfs find ... ) all the dirs/files at $WRKDIR that do not belong to your group.
    Tip: on Triton at WRKDIR your username $USER and group name are the same.
 On any other filesystem, ``$(id -gn)`` returns your group name.
  - extend above command to fix the group ownership  (... | xargs)
  - On Triton go through all $WRKDIR subdirectories with 'lfs find ...' and set s-bit for the group
- - (*) using find, duplicate current directory tree (to some other dir, only tree, no content)

 Your ~/bin and PATH